Fastway

 13. "Say What You Will" (3:16)

-"On Target Reworked" freatures re-recorded versions of all eight cuts from the origingal 1989 Fastway release "On Target".
-Apparently during the recording of the original "On Target" Eddie Clark became disenchanted with the band due to the sound the label was forcing the band into.
-Years later he got the rights back to the album and reunited Fastway to re-record "On Target", along with some other Fastway classics including 'Say What You Will', 'Trick Or Treat', 'Station', 'Make My Day' and 'Easy Livin''.
-As of writing this, I have never heard the original "On Target" release, so I don't really know if the re-recording was an improvement or not.
-I can say that I like the "On Target" tracks quite a bit, but don't care as much for the re-recorded classic tracks.
-Lea Hart has an excellent voice, but those original tracks were perfect with original vocalist Dave King.
-However, the other eight tracks are a good listen.
-Simple, straight-forward rock and roll.
+"On Target Reworked" freatures re-recorded versions of all eight cuts from the original 1989 Fastway release "On Target".
+Apparently during the recording of the original "On Target" Eddie Clark became extremely disenchanted with the band due to the sound the label was forcing the band into.
+I can certainly understand why.
+"On Target" was a keyboard saturated album with slick production that robbed the songs of any ca-hones whatsoever.
+Many years later Eddie secured the rights to the album and reunited Fastway to re-record "On Target", along with some other Fastway classics including 'Say What You Will', 'Trick Or Treat', 'Station', 'Make My Day' and 'Easy Livin''.
+The new recordings of the "On Target" songs are guitar-driven and far superior to the cuts that appeared on the '89 release.
+I'm not sure what the point was of re-recording the other tracks, except to showcase Hart's vocals on them.
+Lea Hart does have an excellent voice, but those original tracks were perfect with original vocalist Dave King.
+Regardless, the retooled "On Target" tracks are a good listen.
+Without the gloss and tinkling 80's keys, the song are more of what a Fastway fan would want to hear from "Fast" Eddie and company; simple, straight-forward, lean 'n' mean, rock 'n' roll.

 Related Collections: